 When higher doses are taken in hopes of reducing the risk of a cold or gout, or to slightly reduce blood pressure, a typical dose is 500 mg taken twice daily or up to 2,000 mg per day.
 Be aware, however, that taking more than 500 mg of vitamin C per day on a regular basis (which will saturate your blood with vitamin C) may increase your risk of developing cataracts, and taking more than 1,000 mg per day may also increase your risk of kidney stones.
 Diarrhea can result from a single dose of more than 2,000 mg for an adult and lower amounts for children (see Concerns and Cautions).
 In short, there is a risk/benefit trade-off when taking high-dose vitamin C.

-- Which form is best?
+- Which form of vitamin C is best?
 There are many forms of vitamin C available (ascorbic acid, sodium ascorbate, calcium ascorbate, liposomal vitamin C, etc.) but there is no compelling evidence that one is much better than another.
 The ascorbate forms may be easier on your stomach, but you will still run a risk of developing loose stools at a very high dose.
 Whole food ingredients (like lemon peel) will provide additional bioflavonoid compounds, which may be of some benefit, but are not necessary to meet your nutritional needs, and natural vitamin C, such as from rose hips, is the exact, same compound, L-ascorbic acid, found in most synthetic vitamin C supplements.
 As vitamin C is an acid, products formulated as capsules or tablets may be safer for your teeth than high-dose liquids, powders (mixed into liquids), chewables, or gummies.
 (See Forms of Vitamin C).

-- Which product is best?
+- Which vitamin C product is best?
 Among the products that contained their listed amounts of vitamin C and were "Approved" in testing by ConsumerLab.com, four were chosen as CL's Top Picks for different uses, including one that provides the daily requirement of vitamin C for less than a penny.

 Vitamin C Supplements Review